Isa Khan

-Isa Khan (Middle Bengali: ঈশা খাঁ, 17 April 1536 – 29 August 1599) was one of 16th-century Baro-Bhuyan chieftains of Bengal.
+Isa Khan (Middle Bengali: ঈশা খাঁ, 17 April 1536 – 29 August 1599) was one of the 16th-century Baro-Bhuyan chieftains of Bengal.
 During his reign, he successfully unified the chieftains of Bengal and resisted the Mughal invasion of Bengal.
 It was only after his death that the region fell totally under Mughal control.
 He remains an iconic figure throughout Bangladesh as a symbol of his rebellious spirit and unity.

-Early life and background
+Early life

+Ancestry

 Isa Khan was born on 17 April 1536 into a zamindar family known as the Dewans of Sarail in the Bhati region of the Sultanate of Bengal.
 There are conflicting accounts regarding his origins.
 According to one tradition, his grandfather Bhagirat was a Bais Rajput from Oudh who came to Bengal in search of fortune.
-His father Sulaiman Khan, originally named Kalidas Gajdani, converted to Islam and carved out a principality in Bhati.
-Abu'l Fazl, in his Ain-i-Akbari, calls him "Isa Afghan", though in the Akbarnama corrects his mistake and assigns the Bais Rajput origin.
+His father, Sulaiman Khan, originally named Kalidas Gajdani, converted to Islam and carved out a principality in Bhati.
+Another account suggests Isa Khan was of Afghan origin.
+Abu'l Fazl, in his Ain-i-Akbari, calls him "Isa Afghan", though in the Akbarnama he later claims him as Bais Rajput in origin.
 Isa Khan's mother, Syeda Momena Khatun, was the daughter of Sultan Mahmud Shah.
 His maternal aunt was married to Khidr Khan Surak.
 Isa had one younger brother, Ismail Khan, and one sister, Shahinsha Bibi.

 Following the death of Sultan Mahmud Shah, Isa's father declared himself as the legal successor and revolted against the Sur Empire.
 He was later killed in battle.